What is a Stay at Home Dad

-For lots of guys who get married these days, the DD gig is a natural way of life because many grew up in homes where their own fathers were domestic dads.
+For lots of guys who get married these days, the DD gig is a natural way of life because many grew up in homes where their own fathers were stay at home dad.
 For men who are not used to the routine or just don’t know if they have what it takes to succeed in this role, here are some key points to ponder.

 Learn How to Help with Homework

 As a stay-at-home parent, you’ll have a chance to spend a couple of hours with your kids after they arrive home from school but before they eat dinner.
 Use that time to review school lessons and assist with homework.
 If it’s been a while since you’ve tutored or even been around classroom materials, ask teachers how you can best assist your young charges with their studies.